Achievable logoAchievable logo

 Rule 144 prohibits affiliates from quickly selling significant amounts of their “control” stock.
 Control stock is any stock held by an affiliate in the company they are an affiliate of.
 For example, all the Tesla Inc. stock (ticker: TSLA) held by Elon Musk is considered control stock.
 Affiliates like Mr. Musk are limited to liquidating (selling) the greater of the last four week’s trading average, or 1% of the outstanding shares, up to four times a year.

-Brokerage firms must also supervise their employees’ accounts to prevent misconduct, which includes insider trading.
+Brokerage firms must also supervise their employees’ accounts to help prevent misconduct, including insider trading.
 Insider trading occurs when a trade is executed based on material, non-public information.
-To prevent securities regulations or laws from being broken, firms must supervise the accounts of their registered representatives.
-If a registered representative wants to open an account at another brokerage firm, they must obtain written approval from their employer and notify them when the account is opened.
-Additionally, the firm maintaining the account for the representative must provide the employing firm with duplicate statements and trade confirmations if requested.
+To reduce the risk of securities laws being violated, firms supervise the accounts of their registered representatives.

 Optional account information